As a Sleep & Well-Being Coach who helps busy people sleep better so they can reclaim joy in their lives, I teach meditation techniques.

 When we become less reliant on things outside ourselves (such as technology), we empower ourselves.
 And feeling empowered is inherently stress reducing.

-An example: a friend of mine recently decided to move herself from California to Seattle so she could be closer to family.
-While moving is obviously a stressful event on a normal day, packing up and driving alone in the middle of a pandemic was even more so.
+An aside: a friend of mine recently decided to move herself from California to Seattle so she could be closer to family.
+While moving is obviously a stressful event on a normal day, packing up and driving alone in the middle of a pandemic as she did was even more so.
 But what she found in doing this is that she had choices.
 She felt happy, powerful and resilient, even in the midst of the chaos.
 It was probably the best thing she could have done for herself (and her mood).